Subsections

 As ever, it is strongly recommended that you keep all reprocessed data in its own directory!
 SAS places output files in whichever directory it is in when a task is called.
 Throughout this primer, it is assumed that the Pipleline Processed data are in the PPS directory, the ODF data (with upper case file names, and uncompressed) are in the directory ODF, the reprocessing and analysis is taking place in the PROC directory, and the CCF data are in the directory CCF.

-If you have just received your data from the SOC, it has been processed with the most recent version of SAS, and you should not need to repipeline it (though no harm is done if you do); you need only to gunzip the files and prepare the data for processing (see §5).
-However, it is very likely that you will want to filter your data; in this case, you will need to reprocess it in order to determine the appropriate filters.
-Therefore, we recommend that you rerun the pipeline regardless of the age of your dataset.
+If you have just received your data from the SOC, it has been processed with the most recent version of SAS, and you should not need to repipeline it (though no harm is done if you do); you need only to gunzip the files and prepare the data for processing (see §6).
+However, if the data are older than about 1 year old, it is very likely that you will want to repipeline your data.
+Further, even if the data are “fresh”, the repiplining software needs to be rerun if you want to apply a new temporal filter in order to remove any soft proton flares.

 where